Th3HoopMan/small-magic-box/src/pages/articles/aaa-games-are-being-crushed-by-their-own-size-and-ambition.md

 We’ve already seen Playstation champion these ideas for over a decade, but it’s time for other publishers to step up and start also funding these types of projects.
 It’s not about always hitting the billion-dollar GTA V home run, sometimes it’s about building a solid swathe of series to choose from.
 Let’s get more Bioshocks, more Fables, more Sly Coopers.

-It does seem like there are studios that starting to become the new gold standard.
+It does seem like there is a new group of studios that are starting to be seen as the gold standard.
 I’ve already mentioned Insomniac and Naughty Dog but there’s also:

 * Arcane
 * Respawn